Updated May, 2025

 One day I went to visit my friend Simone Landrien in the community’s small documentation center.
 As we spoke, my eyes fell on a large poster pinned on her door.
 I saw a man in a great red cloak tenderly touching the shoulders of a disheveled boy kneeling before him.
 I could not take my eyes away.
 I felt drawn by the intimacy between the two figures, the warm red of the man’s cloak, the golden yellow of the boy’s tunic, and the mysterious light engulfing them both.
 But, most of all, it was the hands—the old man’s hands—as they touched the boy’s shoulders that reached me in a place where I had never been before.

-At the conclusion of the first four readings and songs, I gave a brief meditation in which I pointed out that the hands of Jesus were never more beautiful then when they were pierced with nails on the cross.
+At the conclusion of the first four readings and songs, I gave a brief meditation in which I pointed out that the hands of Jesus were never more beautiful than when they were pierced with nails on the cross.

 During the introductory comments we projected Rembrandt’s painting onto the screen so worshipers could see the father’s hands embracing his son.
 In addition, during the concluding meditation we projected onto the screen “The Crucifixion,” a painting by Matthias Grunewald that shows the gnarled hands of Jesus pinned to the cross.